Shun1115sei/NutriQuest/README.md

 - **Personalized Goals**: Automatically calculates recommended intake based on profile or allows manual goal setting.
 - **Favorites**: Save frequently eaten meals for quick logging.
 - **Multilingual Support**: Interface available in English and Simplified Chinese.
+- **Offline Support**: Detects network status and displays friendly notifications when offline.
+- **Progress Tracking**: Easily navigate to past dates, weeks, or months to review historical data.
+- **Mobile Optimization**: Responsive design and touch-friendly controls for smartphones and tablets.
+- **Accessibility**: Designed for ease of use by seniors, including large buttons, clear navigation, and voice support.

 ---